emeraldjava/bhaawp/README.md

 Change Log
 ==========
-2014.01.21	Add company and sector dropdown for the registrar page.
+2014.01.21	Add company and sector dropdown for the registrar page with back end logic
-2014.01.20  Handle the login/logout links with wp_nav_menu_items()
-			Don't show subscribers the wp admin screen 2014.01.14  Fix renewal email url link.
+			Add a edit house url link for admin users to alter team members 2014.01.20  Handle the login/logout links with wp_nav_menu_items() Don't show subscribers the wp admin screen 2014.01.14  Fix renewal email url link.